-Prior Years Significant Governance Issues Responsible Officer Agreed Action Progress The Board does not have a MTFP or current financial strategy in place.
-The Board had been waiting for further information about the implementation of the Barclay Review in order to more realistically determine the likely level of resources required to deliver services in the short and medium terms beyond the 2019/20 financial year.
-Acting Proper Officer for Finance A commitment to develop a MTFP and revised financial strategy for presentation to the Board before the end of 2019.
-The development of the MTFP has been delayed until late 2020, partly as the Shetland Islands Council decided to defer the revision of the Council's MTFP together with impact of the COVID-19 pandemic, and latterly as a result of the change in office bearers and transfer of the administering authority remit to Orkney Islands Council in 2020.
-This has subsequently been delayed until 31 March 2022 due to competing pressures.
+Prior Years Significant Governance Issues Responsible Officer(s) Agreed Action Progress The Board does not have a MTFP or current financial strategy in place.
+The Board had been waiting for further information about the implementation of the Barclay Review in order to more realistically determine the likely level of resources required to deliver services in the short and medium terms.
+Treasurer to the Board A commitment to develop a MTFP and revised financial strategy for presentation to the Board before the end of 2019.
+MTFP plan presented to the Board on 3 March 2022.
+This action is now complete.
 Unsuccessful recruitment of the Depute Assessor Post.
 Assessor and Electoral Registration Officer That the Board keep the situation under constant review and the Assessor reports on recruitment options in 2019/20.
-There were two recruitment exercises carried out in 2019/20.
-Each exercise led to an offer being made to a preferred candidate, but ultimately neither exercise resulted in a substantive appointment to the Depute Assessor role.
-Efforts to recruit a Depute Assessor were subsequently put on hold in lieu of the outcome of the pay and grading review.
-While a revised pay and grading model has now been approved by the Board for implementation early in 2021/22, this issue has now been further compounded by the planned retiral of the current Assessor and Electoral Registration Officer in 2021.
-A separate recruitment exercise was carried out for each post in 2021 leading to the successful appointment of a Depute Assessor effective from 22 November 2021.
-The exercise was however unsuccessful for the position of Assessor and Electoral Registration Officer.
-The current post holder has since agreed to delay his planned retirement to the 31 March 2022 to allow the Board to re-advertise the post for a second time on improved terms and conditions.
+Efforts to recruit a Depute Assessor had been put on hold in 2020 pending the outcome of the pay and grading review.
+While a revised pay and grading model was approved and implemented by the Board early in 2021/22, this issue was further compounded by the planned retiral of the Assessor and Electoral Registration Officer in 2021.
+The Assessor and Electoral Registration Officer subsequently agreed to delay his planned retirement to 31 March 2022 to allow the Board sufficient time to carry out a recruitment exercise.
+This led to the successful appointment of a Depute Assessor effective from 22 November 2021 and the Assessor and Electoral Registration Officer from 16 May 2022.
+This action is now complete.